uchicago-cs/cmsc22000/website/content/labs/lab1.md

 * On the GitLab project page (the one that says "The repository for this project is empty") there is pull-down list with "SSH" selected.
 Make sure to change this to "HTTPS".

 Now, from inside your CMSC 22000 directory, run the instructions for "Git global setup" and for "Existing folder".
 If any commands asks you to enter a username and password, just enter your CNetID and password.
-Don't worry about what each individual command does; we will explain them in the rest of the lab.
+Don't worry about what each individual command does; we will be seeing what most of these commands do in this lab.
 However, if you encounter any error messages, please make sure to let us know.

 You can verify that your repository was correctly set up by going back to https://mit.cs.uchicago.edu/.
 If you go to your repository page, you should now see it contains a `test.txt` file.
 If you click on it, you can see its contents.